trevoronions/ECE-230L---Trevor-Onions-Reagan-Ovechka/lab06/README.md

 ## Lab Summary

-In this lab, we applied our knowledge of adding and number theory to control a light from two switches, in other words, an XOR light switch equation.
+In this lab, we applied our knowledge of adding and number theory to implement a two bit adder in vivado.

 ## Lab Questions